 Matheson Avenue poses a barrier because of its design, vehicle speeds, and volume.
 However, targeting pedestrian improvements on important neighborhood streets, such as North Brevard, can improve walkability around the station area.
 Many of these improvements are likely to come about as the area redevelops.

-Ŝ Street Station Area
+Land Use in 25th Street Station Area

 Single Family 40%

 Multi-Family 2%

 Commercial 2%

 Office 0

 Institutional 4%

 Industrial 30%

 Vacant 20%